MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/basic-navigation.md

 # Basic navigation in App for Outlook

+Extend the power of productivity in Outlook with Microsoft Dynamics 365 App for Outlook so you can experience your Dynamics 365 app in context of customer communication in Outlook.
+Track your emails and appointments in Outlook to your Dynamics 365 app and associate them to the right rows.

-Use Dynamics 365 App for Outlook to tap the power of your Dynamics 365 apps while you’re using Outlook on the desktop, web, or phone.
+Use Dynamics 365 App for Outlook while you’re using Outlook on the desktop, web, or phone.
 When Dynamics 365 App for Outlook is installed, depending on which version of the app you have installed, you'll see a Dynamics 365 pane or window next to a selected Outlook email message, or when you're composing an email message or setting up a meeting or appointment.

 It's easy to access the Dynamics 365 pane whether you're using Outlook on your desktop or the web app.